 …telling others about it and watching them recoil basically means reliving the power trip… Not only did they dominate the victim, but they have provoked anger and disgust in you, and that makes them feel powerful all over again.

 Growing up, Brown was tormented by watching his stepdad beat his mom.
 That childhood horror and helplessness seem to have deeply scared him.
 Too bad he hasn’t dealt with his issues in therapy and focused his power in positive ways – in real ways – because how much power does this guy really get from beating his girlfriend?

-Posted on October 12, 2012, in feminism, men, psychology, rape, sexism, violence against women, women and tagged Chris Brown tatoo, domestic violence, feminism, men, psychology, rape, sexism, violence against women, women.
+Posted on October 12, 2012, in feminism, men, psychology, rape and sexual assault, sexism, violence against women, women and tagged Chris Brown tatoo, domestic violence, feminism, men, psychology, rape and sexual assault, sexism, violence against women, women.
 Bookmark the permalink.
 31 Comments.